For their ‘Auburn Mom’: International students raising money for Orgen Scholarship in honor of late mentor

 Because of this, she connected with hundreds of students throughout her time in the position.

-“I think she knew what it felt like to be in a strange land and to feel like a stranger. …Then when she moved to Auburn, she had an opportunity to work with students who were feeling a similar way so she just naturally connected to them,” Ali said.
+“I think she knew what it felt like to be in a strange land and to feel like a stranger."
+Ali said.
+"Then when she moved to Auburn, she had an opportunity to work with students who were feeling a similar way so she just naturally connected to them."

-Ali crossed paths with Orgen in 2003 when he became treasurer for the ISO where she was his advisor.
+Ali crossed paths with Orgen in 2003 when he became treasurer for ISO and she was his advisor.

-“She really had a tremendous impact on many people’s lives in terms of giving them the confidence and comfort of making them feel at home in Auburn,” said Ali.
+“She really had a tremendous impact on many people’s lives in terms of giving them the confidence and comfort of making them feel at home in Auburn,” Ali said.

-Sevin Sozer and Orgen met when Sozer first arrived from Turkey to pursue a PhD in Systems and Industrial Engineering at Auburn University in 2001.
+Sevin Sozer and Orgen met when Sozer first arrived from Turkey to pursue a doctoral degree in systems and industrial engineering at Auburn University in 2001.

 Sozer said she and other international students were immediately drawn to Orgen because of her warmth and welcoming attitude towards all.